 With some decisions, there’s no going back, like deciding when to pick the grapes during harvest.
 I remember during my first harvest a number of years ago, I asked my dad for advice.
 He said, “Well, good luck with that,” pushing me to figure it out for myself.
 Now I’m so grateful, because it gave me confidence to make my own mark as a winemaker.

 My grandparents Frank and Annie Emmolo are a constant reminder to enjoy life’s good moments.
 My mom, Cheryl Emmolo, has inspired me to be a go-getter.
 And my dad, Chuck Wagner, who founded Caymus Vineyards with my grandparents, has taught me you never stop learning.
 I’ve also watched both of my brothers, Charlie and Joe, become successful winemakers.
 My whole family has pushed me to constantly get better at what we do.

 A great Merlot can more than hold its own against Cabernet Sauvignon.
 This varietal can have a wonderfully earthy quality, along with lush fruit flavors and a supple texture.
 My goal is to create a rich, dark and balanced wine – and nothing makes me happier than when people tell me that Emmolo helped them see Merlot in a new light.

 Inspired by the idea that less is more, this wine is more minerality-driven than fruit-driven.
-Not grassy or overly ripe, it features delicate fruit flavors and steely, mineral notes that call to mind a first summer rain.
-Our grapes come from Napa Valley and Suisun Valley, a “hidden gem” only 30 minutes from Napa that shares a similar maritime climate and produces exceptional wine.
+Not grassy or overly ripe, it features delicate fruit flavors and steely, mineral notes.
+Starting with the 2019 vintage, our grapes come from Napa Valley and Suisun Valley, a “hidden gem” only 30 minutes from Napa that shares a similar maritime climate and produces exceptional wine.
 We harvest the fruit at just the right moment to achieve a balance of firm acidity and low alcohol.